 - Community area — for which she examines the specific Albina Community Plan (ACP)

-- District-level — for which she turns to the eight historic districts created by the ACP and accompanying documentation.
+- District-level — she turns to the eight historic districts created by the ACP and accompanying documentation.
 (See Table 2).

 Table 2: Preservation policies: Underlying institutions and preservation approaches.

-In addition to the findings above, Redaelli's case study stresses the need to ensure implementation of broader preservation goals beyond physical preservation in historically-Black neighborhoods, given historical distrust amongst Black communities of physically-focused historic preservation tactics that are perceived as being tied to neighborhood gentrification.
+In addition to the findings above, Redaelli's case study stresses the need to ensure the implementation of broader preservation goals beyond physical preservation in historically-Black neighborhoods, given historical distrust amongst Black communities of physically focused historic preservation tactics perceived as being tied to neighborhood gentrification.

 Top image: Courtesy of the Oregon Historical Society, #bb009732.